JHale716/Dell-U2711-Monitor/README.md

 So to unpack that a bit more when using SetResX:
 * You Mac draws a 2560x1440 screen in it's graphic memory
-* Your Graphics hardware then stranslates that from 2560x1440 ro 1920x1080 (1080p) and squirts it up the cable to the monitor
+* Your Graphics hardware then stranslates that from 2560x1440 to 1920x1080 (1080p) and squirts it up the cable to the monitor
-* The monitor receives the 1920x1080 data stream and then converts that by scaling (the default wide settign on your display) out to a 2560x1440 display.
+* The monitor receives the 1920x1080 data stream and then converts that by scaling (the default wide setting on your display) out to a 2560x1440 display.
-* You can confirm this by checking on your monitor, Menu, Display Settigns, Display Info.
+* You can confirm this by checking on your monitor, Menu, Display Settiings, Display Info.
 This will still say 1080p
-* If you change Wide Mode in the monitor Display Settigns menu from wide to 1:1 you'll see what I mean.
+* If you change Wide Mode in the monitor Display Settings menu from wide to 1:1 you'll see what I mean.

-You might say, so whats the problem with that, it's getting 2460x1440 from the Mac to the screen?
+You might say, so what‘s the problem with that, it's getting 2460x1440 from the Mac to the screen?
 * Yes it is, however, because of the scaling and stretching to get it there the pixels have been processed into and out of bits of pixels, which means that the final displayed image is nowhere as crisp as it should be.
 * As I said earlier, if you're blind it's a soluton, but not one I'd be happy with.